-- Clothing, accessories and jewelry must be free from obscenities, nudity, violence, advertising or promoting alcohol or illegal drugs, words or symbols that will offend and incite others or defame the beliefs or heritage of others and references to gangs. - Shorts, skirts and dresses should not be shorter than mid-thigh. - Clothing must not be see-through, low cut or excessively tight. - Lingerie-like clothing is prohibited. - Clothing must cover a student's front, side and back torso and all undergarments. - Shoes must be worn at all times in accordance with Massachusetts state law. - Other clothing determined by a school administrator's discretion to be inappropriate for the school setting.
+- Clothing, accessories and jewelry must be free from obscenities, nudity, violence, advertising or promoting alcohol or illegal drugs, words or symbols that will offend and incite others or defame the beliefs or heritage of others and references to gangs. - Shorts, skirts and dresses should cover student's upper thigh area. - Clothing must not be see-through, low cut or excessively tight. - Lingerie-like clothing is prohibited. - Clothing must cover a student's front, side and back torso and all undergarments. - Shoes must be worn at all times in accordance with Massachusetts state law. - Other clothing determined by a school administrator's discretion to be inappropriate for the school setting.